-We have a friend who destroyed his teeth by drinking a half gallon of fresh squeezed orange juice everyday.
-He would drink the orange juice throughout the day, and the constant citric acid bath on his enamel day after day destroyed his teeth.
+We have a friend who destroyed his teeth by drinking a half gallon of fresh squeezed orange juice every day.
+He would drink the orange juice throughout the day, and the constant citric acid bath on his enamel destroyed his teeth over time.

-Called ‘acid dissolution’, this is a very real risk to our oral health.
-If you want a deeper dive on this, check out our article ‘How to drink kombucha and not destroy your teeth’.
+This very real risk to our oral health is called ‘acid dissolution’.
+If you want to take a deeper dive on this topic, check out our article, “How to drink kombucha and not destroy your teeth“.

 Incidentally, this is why we avoid eating pineapple.
-Even though it’s a super local food for us here in Hawaii, for us, the risks outweigh the benefits.
+Even though it was a super local food when we lived in Hawaii, to us, the risks outweigh the benefits.

 Our top choices for fruits…

-To get the biggest phyto-nutrient benefit in relation to the amount of sugar, we really prefer organic dark berries.
+To get the biggest phytonutrient benefit with a lower amount of sugar, we really prefer organic dark berries.

 Hands down, fresh blueberries are our favorite.
 Second up are organic raspberries and blackberries.
-Third place goes to cherries and honorable mention to organic strawberries (quite a way down the list in health benefit, really).
+Third place goes to cherries, and honorable mention to organic strawberries (which are really quite a way down the list in terms of health benefit).

 One of our family’s favorite sweet treats…